-In April 2020, due to the prevailing worldwide macroeconomic conditions, CIFI performed a full analysis of all its customers, including each country and industry in which it maintains exposure.
-This allowed the Institution to identify customers with higher levels of risk depending on the country, industry, and financial position.
+In April 2020, due to the prevailing worldwide macroeconomic conditions, the Corporation performed a full analysis of all its customers, including each country and industry in which it maintains exposure.
+This allowed the Corporation to identify customers with higher levels of risk depending on the country, industry, and financial position.
 The analysis was based on: